-Peyton Randolph, Speaker of the House of Burgesses for nine years, lived here from 1745 until his death in 1775.
+Peyton Randolph, Speaker of the House of Burgesses for nine years, lived in this Williamsburg house from 1745 until his death in 1775.
 A leading champion of independence, Randolph served as president of nearly every important revolutionary assemblage of Virginia, and was president of both the first and second Continental Congresses.
-The house served as headquarters for the Comte de Rochambeau in the Yorktown campaign; Lafayette stayed here in 1824 during his tour of America.
+The Peyton Randolph House served as headquarters for the Comte de Rochambeau in the Yorktown campaign; Lafayette stayed here in 1824 during his tour of America.
 The three-bay western section was built ca. 1716 for William Robertson, clerk of the Council.
 A story-and-a-half tenement to the east was built by 1724 and was later connected to the older part by a two-story, four-bay section probably built by Peyton Randolph.
 A marble chimney-piece and paneled woodwork distinguish the Randolph addition.
-The east wing was reconstructed when the house, located in the Williamsburg Historic District, was restored by the Colonial Williamsburg Foundation in 1939-40.
+The east wing was reconstructed when the Peyton Randolph House, located in the Williamsburg Historic District, was restored by the Colonial Williamsburg Foundation in 1939-40.

 Many properties listed in the registers are private dwellings and are not open to the public, however many are visible from the public right-of-way.
 Please be respectful of owner privacy.